"It is finished!" Jesus had followed and executed the mission assigned to Him by His Father, the Almighty God.

 Verse 29: "A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth."
 (HIH-suhp)or (HiH-soph)

-The 'sour wine' was most likely the tart wine of the Roman Soldiers.
-Although for the use of the Soldiers administering the crucifixion, was probably given to the person being crucified and suffering a slow tormented death.
+The sour wine was very likely the tart wine of the Roman Soldiers.
+It was also given to the person suffering a slow tormented death in crucifixion.

-The hyssop is thought to be used only to bind the sponge to the stalk; but, as a matter of interest, the hyssop was frequently used in the Old Testament during rites of purification.
+The hyssop is thought to have been used only to bind the sponge to the stalk.
+As a matter of interest, the hyssop was frequently used in the Old Testament in rites of purification.

 Verse 30: "When Jesus had received the sour wine, he said, "It is finished," and he bowed his head and gave up his spirit."

-"It is finished!" or as we might say "It is done!"
-He had followed and executed the mission assigned to Him by His Father, the Almighty God.
-Through the death of Jesus man was reconciled to God, opening the "Holy of Holies" and the "kingdom of heaven" to every believing soul.
+Through the death of Jesus, mankind was reconciled to God, opening the "Holy of Holies" and the "Kingdom of Heaven" to every believing soul.

-Breaking the legs or other bones of criminals upon the cross was common custom as it would rush their death and bring a speedy end to their torturous death; although in this case the main reason was to make sure the bodies would be removed before the Passover began.
+Breaking the legs or other bones of criminals upon the cross was common custom, as it would rush their death and bring a speedy end to their suffering.
+It was also a way to comply with the Jewish Law by making sure the bodies would be removed before the Passover began.